As Barack Obama signs the Netflix deal, here’s looking back at his previous collaborations with the streaming giant

-Former President Barack Obama made a formal announcement on Monday about a multiyear production deal with streaming giant Netflix in which he and the former first lady, Michelle Obama, will produce television shows and films exclusively for the streaming service.
+Former US President Barack Obama made a formal announcement on Monday about a multiyear production deal with streaming giant Netflix in which he and the former first lady, Michelle Obama, will produce television shows and films exclusively for the streaming service.
 While the deal will give Obama an international platform during his post-presidency, allowing him to reach millions of viewers internationally, audiences have also received the news with open arms.

 No details have yet been revealed about the format of the content that the Obamas will be providing on Netflix but Twitter is brimming with fans speculating about possible ideas.
 But before the Obamas make their official debut, here’s looking at the content Netflix already has to offer about the former President.